evtjayj-ops/website/content/written work/article-sep23.md

 #### Abstract

-New Zealand’s long-standing “values-based” foreign policy has drifted into business as usual, losing clarity, credibility, and direction while remaining largely insulated from public scrutiny.
-The article argues for a people-driven reset—rooted in public debate and indigenous principles—to replace a foreign policy that now risks inconsistency, reputational damage, and strategic drift.
+This article responds to then Prime Minister Chris Hipkins' [July 2023 foreign affairs speech](https://www.beehive.govt.nz/speech/prime-ministers-foreign-policy-speech-nziia) - his first as PM - where he announced a continuation of Aotearoa New Zealand's long-standing "values-based" foreign policy.
+I argue that 'business as usual' has let this policy lose clarity, credibility, and direction while insulating it from meaningful public scrutiny.
+I advocate for a people-driven reset – rooted in public debate and indigenous principles – to replace a foreign policy that now risks inconsistency, reputational damage, and strategic drift.

 ---

 #### Citation

 Jayden Evett.
-"Why business as usual is a risk for New Zealand’s foreign policy" _New Zealand International Review_ (Aug-Sep 2023, pp 19-20).
+"Why business as usual is a risk for New Zealand’s foreign policy" _New Zealand International Review_ 48, no. 5, (Sep 2023, pp 19-20).

 ```latex